kristini-ho/modal-space-instrument/README.md

 One of my favorite projects I've done.
 Programmed in Max/MSP with cnmat odot, makes uses of computer vision externals for jitter by Jean-Marc Pelletier.
-Also uses keyboard and mouse abstractions from music 158 at UC Berkeley.
+The odot and cv.jit externals will be necessary for the patches to run.
+Also uses keyboard and mouse abstractions from music 158 at UC Berkeley, included in this repo.

 Modal space began with my modal map, which mapped a grid of 17 different musical modes to different areas of a computer screen.
 Performers can play live notes (with continuous pitch range) on the